-The following bullet points list some ideas that have helped students in the past fundraise for their study abroad programs.
-You can use these ideas for your own purposes, or even think outside the box and come up with something entirely new!
+The following bullet points list some ideas that have helped students in the past fundraise for their global education programs.
+You can use these ideas for your own purposes or be creative to come up with something new!

 If you select a program that helps you achieve your long-term goals, it will be easier to solicit funds from external sources.
 Keep in mind that local, regional, and national groups, as well as individuals, are all possible contributors.
 They include: